i-MSCP/plugins/incubator/CronJobs/README.md

 ## Introduction

-This plugin provide a cron time-based job scheduler for i-MSCP.
+This plugin provides a cron time-based job scheduler for i-MSCP.

 Administrators give cron job permissions to their resellers, and the resellers give cron job permissions to their customers according their own permissions.
 For instance, a reseller will be able to give the full cron job permission to